 Heroin Treatment Options for Teens

-Call Lighthouse today at 1-844-I-CAN-CHANGE or 1-(561)-381-0015.
+At our drug rehabilitation center, you can be a part of your child’s recovery process.
+At Lighthouse Recovery Institute, we can help guide you and your family into a brighter tomorrow.
 You’ll be connected to a caring and expert outreach and admission coordinator who can help start the process of recovery.